vesparny/angular-kickstart/README.md

 * **grunt serve** - When this task runs, the build system will create a version 	of 	the application under the `build/tmp/` folder.
 The build will take care 	of 	creating an index.html with every js and css (generated from sass) 	loaded. 	every request to `/api` will be proxied to your backend listening 	to port 	9001 by default.
 Every time you change a file into the `webapp/` 	folder, the 	build recompile every file, and your browser will reload 	autogically showing 	you your changes.
 * **grunt dist** - This task will run jshint and unit tests under the 	`webapp/test/` folder (thanks to `karma runner`), create a fully optimized 	version 	of your code 	under the `build/dist/` folder.
 This version 	consists in 	concatenate, minify 	and compress js and css files, 	optimize images, and 	put every template 	into a js file loaded by the 	application.

 ### Features

 * javascript files continuous linting.
-* sass continuous compile.
+* sass continuous compiling.
-* html templates converted into javascript files (to avoid one http call for every template).
+* html templates converted into strings and attached to javascript files (to avoid one http call for every template).
-* proxy every request to your backend.
+* proxy every request to `/api` (configurable of course) to your backend listening on another port.
 * livereload
 * static resources minification and optimization for production
+* html5mode enabled by default (and fully handled by the build connect middleware)

+**See also the CHANGELOG.md file**

+### TODO

+* E2E tests with protractor
+* ...

 ### Contributing